 Alphabetical list of Subject, Course, and Topic guides.

-Use Lumen, the Regis Library catalog, to find books, electronic books, DVDs, and more.
+Use Lumen Classic, the Regis Library catalog, to find books, electronic books, DVDs, and more.

 Use Prospector to search for and request items from Regis University or other regional libraries.
 When you identify an item you want in Prospector, click on the "Request this Item" link to have it sent to a Regis Colorado campus.
 You will need your Regis ID number to complete the request process.